 I grew up in Budapest and had been hiking in the hills of Buda since I was a kid, as my parents took me to discover the beautiful nature beyond the concrete jungle of the city.
-That is where and when my insatiable passion for hiking comes from, and this is the source of my vast knowledge of the hills.
+That is where and when my insatiable passion for hiking comes from, and this is the source of my vast knowledge of the nature.
 I am a professional tour guide with many years' experience.
 Organizing hikes is a lot more than a venture for me.
-I enjoy sharing the experience of discovering the hidden treasures of the Buda hills with visitors from all over the world.
+I enjoy sharing the experience of discovering the hidden treasures of Hungary's nature with guests from all over the world.

-Come in your comfortable street clothing, we designed the tours carefully, so they don’t require any special equipment.
+Come in your comfortable street clothing, I designed the hikes carefully, so they don’t require any special equipment.
 In rainy weather prepare for some mud.
-Bring snacks and water as there are no places to buy food on the trail.
-At the end of the trail you will receive a little gift: a badge and a certificate of completing the tour.
+Bring snacks and water, as on certain hikes there are no places to buy food on the trail.
+At the end of the hike you will receive a little gift: a badge and a certificate of completing the tour.
 All tours are held in English.
-Inquire beforehand to learn which tours are available on the day you plan to join us.
-We accept cash payment only in Euro or Hungarian Forint (conversion from EUR to HUF is based on actual rates).
+Inquire beforehand to learn which hikes are available on the day you plan to join me.
+I accept cash payment only in Euro or Hungarian Forint (conversion from EUR to HUF is based on actual rates).
 The price depends on the number of participants, check the tour details at each hike for more info.
-We offer a 2 EUR discount to students and a 3 EUR discount to children under the age of 14.
+There is a 2 EUR discount to students and a 3 EUR discount to children under the age of 14.